Ed Miliband: Self-described views

 Though Labour remained officially neutral, he in a personal capacity supported the failed "Yes to AV" campaign in the Alternative Vote referendum on 5 May 2011, saying that it would benefit Britain's "progressive majority".
 In September 2011, Miliband stated that a future Labour Government would immediately cut the cap on tuition fees for university students from £9,000 per year to £6,000, though he also stated that he remained committed to a graduate tax in the long-run.
 Together with Shadow Chancellor Ed Balls, Miliband also promoted a "five-point plan for jobs and growth" aimed at helping the UK economy, involving extending the bonus tax on banks pioneered by Alistair Darling, bringing forward planned long-term investment to help reduce unemployment, cutting the rate of VAT from 20% back to 17.5%, cutting VAT on home improvements to 5% for a temporary one-year period, and instigating a one-year National Insurance break to encourage employers to hire more staff.

 Miliband also endorsed the Blue Labour trend in the Labour Party, founded by Maurice Glasman.
 This was seen to have influenced his 2011 conference speech, signalling "predatory and productive capitalism".

-Miliband is progressive in regard to issues of gender and sexuality.
+Miliband is liberal in regard to issues of gender and sexuality.
 He publicly identifies as a feminist.
 In March 2012, Miliband pledged his support for same sex marriage.
 As he signed an 'equal marriage pledge', he said, "I strongly agree gay and lesbian couples should have an equal right to marry and deserve the same recognition from the state and society as anyone else."